6 Underrated but Effective Conversion Optimization Techniques

 However, research shows that improve in site speed can increase conversions.

-This is to say: consumers prefer fast sites (which is why Google prefers them too).
+This is to say that consumers prefer fast sites (which is why Google prefers them too).

 Yet, most conversion rate optimization tactics tend to ignore site speed despite its obvious advantages.

-Improving site speed is a whole another topic, but for starters, here are a few simple things you can do to reduce page load times:
+Improving site speed is a whole other topic, but for starters, here are a few simple things you can do to reduce page load times:

 This might sound like obvious advice but you’ll be surprised to see how many businesses still ignore it.

-For instance, if you are designing a page to capture emails, it should only capture emails and not get users to install apps or buy a product.
+Every page on your site must have a single purpose that matches its headline.
+For instance, if you are designing a page to capture emails, it should only capture emails and not encourage users to install apps or buy products.

-The idea here is to get the message across quickly and implement simplicity in the conversation that you’re trying to attempt with your users through the website.
+The idea here is to get the message across quickly and make it easy for users to understand and engage with your website.

-For example, take a look at Shopify’s homepage
+For example, take a look at FigPii’s—conversion rate optimization platform—homepage

-“An ecommerce platform made for you” – the sole purpose of this page is to get you sign up on their website by taking your email address.
+“More Conversions.
+Higher Revenue.
+Better Customer Experiences” — the sole purpose of this page is to get you to sign up on their website by giving you a free trial.

 They provide all the information to entice you.
-If you go at the bottom of the page, they again ask you to sign up.
+If you go to the bottom of the page, they again ask you to sign up.

 According to research by the NNGroup: